When one discovers their passion in life, a sense of purpose manifests and doors begin to open.

 I surrounded myself with positive affirmations because everyday wasn’t going to be a good day, but each day was another opportunity to get it right.
 I began to become more sociable and learned how to handle stress better.
 I finally was getting my life back and I was going full force with it.
 There was no turning back.

 As of today, I accomplished my goal of being healthy and free by my 40th birthday!
-I have lost 177lbs, have been medication-free for over 3 years, reversed my diabetes, no longer have hypertension, and I went from a size 32 to a size 6-8.
+I have lost 177 lbs, have been medication-free for over 5 years, reversed my diabetes, no longer have hypertension, and I went from a size 32 to a size 6-8.
 Best of all, I am mentally, spiritually, emotionally and physically free and well on my road to self discovery.
 I have also become an avid runner and have completed several 5K’s and my first half marathon in 2 hours and 44 minutes.
 Not too bad for my first half.
-My goal is to complete 50 half marathons in 50 states by the time I turn 50. #50by50 I have completed 11-5ks, 1-10k, 1-15k, 1 navy nautical 10 miler, and 12 half marathons.
+My goal is to complete 50 half marathons in 50 states by the time I turn 50. #50by50 I have completed numerous 5ks, 10ks, 15ks, 1 navy nautical 10 miler, half marathons, 2 Ragnar Relays and 2 marathons.
 I’m 9 states in towards my 50 goal.
-Currently, I’m training for my first full marathon in December of 2016.
+In March of 2018, my running journey came full circle as I became a RRCA Certified Running Coach.

 My weight loss story has been featured in numerous media outlets and publications such as the Huffington Post, Redbook Magazine, joybauer.com, Women’s Running Magazine, Runhaven, Memphis Health and Fitness Magazine, Good Health magazine, The Yolanda Adams Morning Show, The Rickey Smiley Morning Show blackdoctor.org and Yahoo Health just to name a few.